hmc-cs111-fall2016/project-ideas/free-1.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+I think a lot of the time, the person would have to make a lot of design decisions.
+I am sure that there is a lot of support in implementing the kind of stuff I want (like workflows, outlines).

 ### Scope
 _How big an idea is this?
 How ambitious is this project?_